Russia allows $1.2 bln Sakhalin-2 payment to Shell - Kommersant

-April 4 (Reuters) - Russian President Vladimir Putin has given his consent to transfer 94.8 billion roubles ($1.21 billion) to Shell SHEL.L for its stake in the Far East Sakhalin-2 gas project, Russian daily Kommersant reported.
+MOSCOW, April 4 (Reuters) - Russian President Vladimir Putin has given his consent to transfer 94.8 billion roubles ($1.21 billion) to Shell SHEL.L for its stake in the Far East Sakhalin-2 gas project, Russian daily Kommersant reported on Tuesday.

 Russian gas company Novatek NVTK.MM has received Putin's consent to transfer the money to Shell, the newspaper reported citing sources familiar with the matter.